towolf/towolf.github.com/docs/DownloadPsychtoolbox.markdown

-Alternatively, if you don't have the neccessary permissions to install Subversion into a system folder, you can install Subversion into an arbitrary folder on your system \(excluding ones with blanks in their path\) and then add that folder to your Matlab or Octave path.
+Alternatively, if you don't have the neccessary permissions to install Subversion into a system folder, you can install Subversion into an arbitrary folder on your system (excluding ones with blanks in their path) and then add that folder to your Matlab or Octave path.
 E.g. you installed into D:\\MyOwnFolder\\Subversion\\ .
-Then you can do this: addpath\('D:\\MyOwnFolder\\Subversion\\'\).
+Then you can do this: addpath('D:\\MyOwnFolder\\Subversion\\').
 Our installer should find the client then.

 For Linux, just install the subversion package from your package management tool.

-2. On MacOS/X, to install the Psychtoolbox in the default location
-\(/Applications or, failing that, /Users/Shared\).
+\2.
+On MacOS/X, to install the Psychtoolbox in the default location (/Applications or, failing that, /Users/Shared).
 Just type:

 DownloadPsychtoolbox